eno-lang/eno-lang.org/src/index.md

 ## Learn eno

-eno is very simple, in about 5 minutes you'll know everything there is to know!
+eno is very simple, in about 5 minutes you'll be ready to create any content you wish!

 <https://eno-lang.org/learn/>